Why You Should Choose Us?

 As an audiology company we have a long heritage of looking after peoples ears and hearing!

-Also, there are unbelievably people out there supplying a wax removal service that are unqualified with no formal or recognised training, ill equipped to safely remove the wax from your blocked ears.
+Also, there are unbelievably people out there supplying a wax removal service that are what we would consider unqualified with little to no formal or recognised training, ill equipped to safely remove the wax from your blocked ears.

-The only roadblock currently stopping anyone from carrying out ear wax removal is whether or not that person can obtain insurance.
+The only roadblock currently stopping anyone from carrying out ear wax removal is whether or not that person can obtain insurance and can attend a two day course.
 They could still technically practice without insurance but of course this would leave them open to criminal prosecution.

 The Procedure